andrej-fischer/cloneHD/README.md

 *    `--print-all [0/1:0]`  If 1, the posterior for every observation is printed to files ending `*[cna/baf/snv].posterior.txt`.
      If 0, only one line for each segment is printed.

+*    `--max-tcn [file]`  The maximum total copy number per chr and subclone.

+    This file should have the format: chr max1 max2 max3 etc., e.g.

+        1  2
+        2  2
+        3  8  2
+        4  2
+        etc.

+     The first column is the chromosome, the next columns are the limits to be used for subclone 1, 2 etc.
+     For subclones not specified, the limit in the last column is used.
+In the example above, subclone 1 has an upper limit of 8 total copies in chr3, for all other subclones and in all other chromosomes, the upper limit is 2.
+If only SNV data is provided (and `--avail-cn [file]` is not given), this is used to fix the total number of copies.
+If `--max-tcn` is not given, cloneHD uses the normal copy number for each chr.

 *    `--learn-priors [0/1:0]` For snv-mode only: if 1, then the parameters for the multiplicative genotype priors are learned.